seratch/testgenerator/readme.md

     import org.scalatest.junit.JUnitRunner

     @RunWith(classOf[JUnitRunner])
-    class MyTraitSuite extends FunSuite with ShouldMatchers {
+    class WritableSuite extends FunSuite with ShouldMatchers {

       type ? = this.type

       test("available") {
-        val mixined = new Object with MyTrait mixined should not be null
+        val mixedin = new Object with Writable mixedin should not be null
       }

     }